Trump says U.S. not necessarily bound by 'one China' policy

 Mexico has been deepening ties with China, which is partly funding a multi-billion dollar wholesale mobile network while China Offshore Oil Corporation took two of the eight blocks of deep water oil fields offered in a historic auction this month.

-(Additional reporting by David Brunnstrom, Doina Chiacu, Jeff Mason and Victoria Gomez in Mexico City; Editing by Phil Berlowitz)
+Additional reporting by Doina Chiacu, Jeff Mason and Veronica Gomez in Mexico City; and Michael Martina and Christian Shepherd in Beijing; Editing by Alan Crosby, Peter Cooney and Lincoln Feast